Guidance

 • moves from 3 to 2 tier

-The SRMA will use this information to develop a deeper understanding of each trust or school’s financial health and its approach to school resource management.
+The SRMA will use this information to develop a deeper understanding of your trust or school’s financial health and your approach to school resource management.
 The SRMA will also make comparisons against benchmarks to consider areas of focus for the meetings.
-We encourage SRMAs to use their own ICFP diagnostic tools, as well as the department’s:
+We encourage SRMAs to use their own ICFP diagnostic tools, as well as the following DfE tools:

-Where possible, the department suggests the SRMA should visit schools or trusts in-person, as this helps them to get a full picture of each setting’s context and build rapport with the leadership team.
-However, our COVID-19 experience has shown that entirely virtual deployments, conducted though Zoom or Teams calls, can be effective and may be more appropriate in some cases.
-The case lead will discuss this with the local authority or trust when organising the deployment.
-During all meetings, we expect all parties to conduct themselves in accordance with the Nolan Principles.
+Where possible, the SRMA should visit your school(s) in person, as this helps them to get a full picture of each setting’s context and build rapport with your leadership team.
+Where in-person visits are not practical, recent experience has shown that virtual deployments conducted though Zoom or Teams calls can also be effective – and may be more appropriate, in some cases.
+The DfE delivery lead will discuss this with you when organising the deployment.
+During all meetings, we expect everyone to conduct themselves in accordance with the Nolan Principles.

-The SRMA is likely to spend a total of 1 to 3 days visiting each trust or local authority maintained school, depending on the complexity and scope of the deployment.
-These may be consecutive days or individual days or half days, spread over a longer period.
-The SRMA has 6 weeks from their first substantive meeting with a trust and 8 weeks from an initial meeting with an local authority maintained school (or 10 days after their last meeting, whichever is shorter) to submit their report.
+The SRMA is likely to spend a total of 1 to 3 days visiting each trust or local authority maintained school depending on the complexity and scope of the deployment.
+These may be consecutive days, individual days or half days spread over a longer period.
+The SRMA has 6 weeks from their first visit to a trust and 8 weeks from their first visit to a local authority maintained school (or 10 days after their last meeting, whichever is shorter) to submit their report.

-The SRMA will hold an initial meeting with each leadership team at the beginning of their visit.
-It is up to the school or trust to agree with the SRMA who should represent them at this meeting, but it might reasonably include the:
+The SRMA will meet your leadership team at the start of their visit.
+It’s up to you to decide who should represent your school or trust at this meeting, but it might reasonably include the:

 • finance director